The future of the runway show

-Written by Monica AinleyParis
+Written by Monica Ainley, CNNParis

 Alexandre de Betak is not scared of the future.
 On the contrary, the events producer -- credited with revolutionizing the modern fashion show -- is in constant pursuit of newness, always ready to shed traditions he himself first created in order to stay ahead.